 The Dock-Use Standard is developed to provide for sufficient water depth at the end of existing docks to permit mooring of boats and prevent adverse impacts to bottom-dwelling plants and animals caused by boat operation.
 The standard is based on the elevation of lake sediments at the end of existing docks, a two-foot water depth requirement for boat mooring, and use of Historic lake stage data or region-specific reference lake water regime statistics.
-Because only three dock platforms are located on Lake Angelo, there is not enough information to develop the Dock-Use Standard.
+Because only one dock platform is located on Lake Anoka, there is not enough information to develop the Dock-Use Standard.

 The Basin Connectivity Standard is developed to protect surface water connections between lake basins or among sub-basins within lake basins to allow for movement of aquatic biota, such as fish, and support recreational uses.
-The standard is based on the elevation of lake sediments at a critical high spot between lake basins or lake sub-basins, a water depth requirement for movement of aquatic biota or powerboats and other watercraft, and use of Historic lake stage data or region-specific reference lake water regime statistics.
-Because lake basin depth measurements indicate Lake Angelo does not contain sub-basins, the Basin Connectivity Standard is not applicable.
+The standard is based on the elevation of lake sediments at a critical high spot between lake basins or lake subbasins, a water depth requirement for movement of aquatic biota or powerboats and other watercraft, and use of Historic lake stage data or region-specific reference lake water regime statistics.
+Because lake basin depth measurements indicate Lake Anoka does not contain sub-basins, the Basin Connectivity Standard is not applicable.

 The Lake Mixing Standard is developed to prevent significant changes in patterns of wind-driven mixing of the lake water column and sediment resuspension.
 The standard is established at the highest elevation at or below the Historic P50 elevation where the dynamic ratio (see Bachmann et al. 2000) shifts from a value of <0.8 to a value >0.8, or from a value >0.8 to a value <0.8.
-The Lake Mixing Standard was established at 83.6 feet above NGVD 29 (82.4 feet above NAVD 88), the elevation at which the dynamic ratio shifts across the 0.8 threshold (Figure 6).
-However, because Lake Angelo would be only 8.5 acres in size at this elevation, use of this standard for Minimum Levels development is not appropriate.
+Because the dynamic ratio does not shift across the 0.8 threshold, the Lake Mixing Standard is not applicable (Figure 6).